-5.1 It is the role of the Headteacher to ensure the implementation of the After School Clubs Behaviour Policy and to report to Governors, when requested, on the effectiveness of the policy.
+5.1 It is the role of the Headteacher to ensure the implementation of the After School Club's Belonging and Behaviour Policy and to report to Governors, when requested, on the effectiveness of the policy.
 It is also the responsibility of the Headteacher to ensure the health, safety and welfare of all the children in the school.